cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 of these conditions are true MAY use additive blinding.

-The verifiable mode always makes use of the more optimal additive blinding variant, as the public key is available by necessity for verifying the proof.
+The verifiable mode always makes use of the more optimal additive blinding variant, as the public key is always available for verifying the proof.

 ## Timing Leaks